 You can duck dive deep enough, but if you come up to the surface too early you may find yourself getting pushed around by the white water.

-Can you duck dive a 7ft board?
+Can you duck dive a 7ft soft surfboard?

 Your body weight, your strength and the amount of buoyancy your surfboard has are the main factors determining if you can duck dive a 7′ or bigger surfboard.

 It may be more difficult to duck dive a 7′ foamie surfboard than it will be to duck dive a 7′ epoxy or a 7′ polyurethane surfboard.
+If you find it too difficult, you may want to turtle roll instead.

 Do surfers open eyes in ocean?